lunarbase-ai/lunarbase-ai.github.io/docs/components/lunarcore.md

 ### LunarComponent Base Class

 The `LunarComponent` class is the base class for all components.
-It provides:

-- Component lifecycle management
-- Data type validation
-- Configuration management

 For more details, see the [LunarComponent](/docs/components/lunar-component) documentation.

 ### Data Types

-Lunarcore includes these core data types:
+Lunarcore includes core I/O data types that components can use.

-- `TEXT`: For text processing
-- `IMAGE`: For image handling
-- `TABLE`: For tabular data
-- `PROPERTY_SELECTOR`: For property selection
-- `PROPERTY_GETTER`: For property retrieval
-- `FILE`: For file operations
-- `CSV`: For CSV files
-- `JSON`: For JSON data
-- `EMBEDDINGS`: For vector embeddings
-- `BAR_CHART`: For bar charts
-- `LINE_CHART`: For line charts

 For a complete list and usage, see [Data Types](/docs/components/data-types).

 ### Component Groups

-Components are organized into these groups:
+Components are organized and categorized into groups, defined and available at the lunarcore level.

-- `DATABASES`: Database operations
-- `GENAI`: Generative AI
-- `DATA_SCIENCE`: Data science
-- `CODERS`: Code generation
-- `DATA_EXTRACTION`: Data extraction
-- `DATA_VECTORIZERS`: Vectorization
-- `DATA_VISUALIZATION`: Visualization
-- `DATA_TRANSFORMATION`: Data transformation
-- `IO`: Input/output
-- `NLP`: Natural language processing
-- `API_TOOLS`: API integration
-- `BIOMEDICAL`: Bio-medical
-- `MUSICGEN`: Music generation
-- `UTILS`: Utility functions
-- `LUNAR`: Core system components

 For more details, see [Component Groups](/docs/components/component-groups).